The way we frame something often

 On the other hand, if towns put too much emphasis on attracting

-outsiders, they risk compromising their place-based products,
+and pleasing outsiders, they risk compromising their place-based products,

 alienating residents, and attracting mostly "drive-by"